datagouv/api-tabular/README.md

 # sum
 column_name__sum
 ```

+> /!\ WARNING: aggregation requests are only available for resources that are listed in the `ALLOW_AGGREGATION` list of the config file.

 > NB : passing an aggregation operator (`count`, `avg`, `min`, `max`, `sum`) returns a column that is named `<column_name>__<operator>` (for instance: `?birth__groupby&score__sum` will return a list of dicts with the keys `birth` and `score__sum`).

 For instance: